 - WWU's Classfinder: Western's Classfinder displays courses offered by term.
 You will find information such as the days and times that classes meet, course descriptions, course restrictions, and prerequisites.

-- Winter Quarter Dates and Deadlines: Familiarize yourself with important winter quarter dates and deadlines, including registration schedule, tuition payments, refunds and more.
+- Registrar's Important Dates and Deadlines: Familiarize yourself with important winter quarter dates and deadlines, including registration schedule, tuition payments, refunds and more.